Program Design

 EV Infrastructure

-Renewable energy investments in EV Infrastructure are bringing more and more EVs onto the grid, but are utilities equipped to handle this electric load growth?
+Renewable energy investments in EV Infrastructure including Biden Administration mandates that increase the amount of electric vehicles manufactured, are bringing more and more EVs onto the grid, but are utilities equipped to handle this electric load growth?
 According to a study published in the IEEE Electrification Magazine, utilities have three options to effectively face this challenge:

-1. Pay for expensive grid reinforcement to increase the capacity of feeders
+1. Pay for expensive infrastructure upgrades to increase the capacity of feeders

 2. Deploy local storage at impacted feeders